hpacheco/ses/labs/Lab3.md

 SELECT * FROM Users WHERE email = 'admin' OR TRUE -- AND password = '698d51a19d8a121ce581499d7b701668' AND deletedAt IS NULL
 ```
 Now the SQL query will check for `email = 'admin' OR TRUE` which is always `TRUE`, hence effectively selecting all users.
 If you check the `Account` in the Juice Shop, you will notice that you are logged in as `admin@juice-sh.op`; luckily for us, the administrator turned out to be the first user in the `Users` table.

+##### Static taint analysis

+The static code analysers will be able to find this vulnerability.
+The culprit will be in the file `routes/login.ts`.
+if you inspect the logs, you will notice that some tools perform static taint analysis to be able to identify that the user input - origination from a POST request in the login form - may affect the SQL query.

 ##### [SQLmap](https://sqlmap.org/)